-Black Widow Tetra (Gymnocorymbus ternetzi) Fish Species Profile
+Black Widow Tetra (Gymnocorymbus ternetzi) Species Profile & Care Guide

 The Black Widow Tetra is a peaceful, hardy, active and easy to care for fish, they can adapt to a wide variety of different water parameters, making it a popular species to have in an aquarium.